 When we ask Karen LeFrak which of her many talents (author, composer or philanthropist) is the most fulfilling, she finds it difficult to answer.
 “Each serves a different purpose: music touches my soul, books touch my mind, and charity, my sense of responsibility”, says this lovely New Yorker.

 The New York Philharmonic Principal Brass Quintet and the New York University Percussion Ensemble have performed her music.
-She has also written scores for ballet and piano, and is the author of several children’s books.
+She has also written scores for ballet and

 Karen & Richard LeFrak.